How Do Accelerators Impact the Performance of High-Technology Ventures?

 Date Written: August 1, 2016

-Accelerators aim to help nascent companies increase the likelihood of funding and successful outcomes by providing capital, enabling connections to industry experts, and increasing exposure to investors.
-However, it remains unclear whether and how accelerators impact the performance of early stage ventures.
-Using a novel dataset of accelerator companies and non-accelerator companies, I establish stylized facts and propose a model to identify the mechanisms through which accelerators impact funding, acquisitions, and closures.
-I find that through both selection and treatment effects, accelerator companies raise less money, close down earlier and more often, conditional on closing raise less money, and appear to be more efficient investments compared to non-accelerator companies.
-Additional analysis using rejected applicants further supports these findings.
-These results suggest that accelerators help resolve uncertainty around company quality sooner such that founders can make funding and exit decisions accordingly.
+Accelerators aim to help nascent companies reach successful outcomes by providing capital, enabling industry connections, and increasing exposure to investors.
+Critically, however, accelerators also provide informative signals to founders about the probability of success.
+Founders use this information to decide whether to continue or shut down.
+In order to better understand these issues, I provide a model of accelerator participation and performance and then test empirical predictions from the model using a novel dataset of approximately 900 accelerator companies across 13 accelerators and 900 matched non-accelerator companies.
+I find that through accelerator feedback effects, accelerator companies close down earlier and more often, raise less money conditional on closing, and appear to be more efficient investments compared to non-accelerator companies.
+Additional analysis using a separate sample of rejected accelerator applicants further supports these findings.
+These results suggest that accelerators help resolve uncertainty around company quality sooner, allowing founders to make funding and exit decisions accordingly.

 JEL Classification: M13, O32, L26